Today I’m excited to be sharing a huge list of the best apps for kids that don’t need wifi or data!

 Sudoku [FREE] My almost eight year old is really into Sudoku lately, so I downloaded this app right before we left.
 My husband actually ended up playing it while the kids were watching a movie, so it’s good for all ages 😉

 Duck Duck Moose TRUCKS [FREE] San is obsessed with trucks right now so this was a great app for him.
 It’s very basic, but you can tap the different trucks and make them splash in the mud and then go through the car wash, pick up the garbage and recycling, or scoop up and dump dirt with a dump truck and digger.
 He spent a good amount of time on this app during our flights.
+Duck Duck Moose also has other trucks, cars and vehicle apps that are all free.
+They’re great for ages 2-4.

 Below are all the other apps you shared, but I wanted to share one other quick tip…